Foreclosure and disposition of tax-delinquent properties

 Properties are referred to as tax-delinquent when property owners do not pay the full amount of state or local property taxes assessed against the value of the property.
 Different legal options are available in different jurisdictions for dealing with tax delinquency.
 Generally, local governments may take an initial step toward tax foreclosure by either placing liens on the tax-delinquent property, or going through a series of legal steps to acquire its tax deed.
 One of the following outcomes usually follows for properties with tax liens: a) the owner pays back taxes and keeps the property, b) a tax lien sale is held and the right to foreclose on the property is transferred to the lien purchaser, or c) the lien is transferred to the municipality or other entity such as a land bank.
 In cases where localities acquire the tax deed, the tax-delinquent property itself can be sold.
 The minimum bid in a tax deed auction is generally the total taxes owed plus interest, as well as costs associated with the auction.
 For a tax deed sale, some states immediately transfer the deed to the winning bidder while other states offer a redemption period during which the original owner can repay their tax debt plus interest to the deed purchaser in order to redeem the property.

 A strategic approach to the disposition of tax-delinquent properties provides a process for determining which of these approaches to use for any given property in light of the jurisdiction’s needs.
 While tax foreclosures may generate much-needed tax revenue, it is important to also consider other possible goals that can be advanced through the disposition of tax-delinquent properties.
-For example, in distressed neighborhoods, tax-delinquent properties can be repurposed to advance community development goals, while in areas where the housing market is strong, tax foreclosure can provide a means for localities to increase the affordable housing stock.
+For example, in neighborhoods with high vacancies and comparatively low home sale prices, tax-delinquent properties can be repurposed to advance community development goals, while in areas where the housing market is strong, tax foreclosure can provide a means for localities to increase the affordable housing stock.
 Another option is to prioritize keeping residents in their homes.
 This is especially important when tax delinquency is widespread rather than isolated, such as during as a recession or in lower-income neighborhoods.
 In such circumstances, tax abatement or relief programs can be used to stabilize neighborhoods and keep long-time residents in their homes.

 Mechanics of tax foreclosure